 Thus, emotions are important messengers.
-Sometimes grief shows up to let us know about a deep desire that we’d like to manifest but which is not here yet but for which we need to take action, or about a change we’d better make in our life.
-Sometimes deep sorrow shows up to have us pay attention to an old wound that needs to be healed.
+Sometimes grief shows up to let us know about a deep desire that we’d like to manifest, but which is not here yet but for which we need to take action, or about a change we’d better make in our life.
+Or, deep sorrow shows up to have us pay attention to an old wound that needs to be healed.
 Sometimes anger shows up to let us know about an important boundary that has been crossed.
 Other times, joy shows up to let us know that we are on the right path.
 Or excitement shows up to translate aliveness into our internal guidance system and have us become aware of what fills us with Life.

 Listening to the messengers and respecting what they have to say, that’s the wisest choice we can make.
 Cutting emotions from our decision-making frameworks in Society is unwise in the long run.
 Taking emotions into consideration in our personal lives and in all of our institutions — educational, legislative, health, etc. — is ultimately conducive to more health and happiness; not only for Humanity, but also the plant and animal realms and the environment at large.
 At least, this is what I’ve come to believe.

 I hope you’ve enjoyed reading this article, and that I managed to convey how I feel about emotions.
 May you take care good care of your emotions.
 As final thoughts on this topic, please allow me to share a poem from Part V. Matters of the Metaphysical, from my poetry book Embraced by Love: